GlenCrawford/australia_rain_tomorrow_binary_classification_prediction/README.md

 The following columns were skipped and not used as features for the model; all the rest were used:

-* Date: Not relevant.
+* __Date:__ Not relevant.

-* RainToday: This is just a boolean representation of the column "Rainfall".
+* __RainToday:__ This is just a boolean representation of the numeric column "Rainfall".
+Experimented with adding this feature to the model, but had no effect on accuracy.

-* RISK_MM: This is the amount of rain for the following day.
+* __RISK_MM:__ This is the amount of rain for the following day.
 This was used to create the label/target column "RainTomorrow".
 This would be used if the model was doing regression, rather than classification.

-* RainTomorrow: Used as the training label/target.
+* __RainTomorrow:__ Used as the training label/target.

 The output of the model is just a single sigmoid-activation neuron which predicts target variable "RainTomorrow".